Who we are

 What personal data we collect and why we collect it

-This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, including any data you may provide through this website.
+This privacy notice aims to give you information on how we collect and process your personal data through your use of this website, video and audio recording, including any data you may provide through the production company.

 This website is not intended for children and we do not knowingly collect data relating to children.

 With explicit written permission from parents or guardians, we may use audio or video recordings for the purpose of producing content.

 You must read this privacy notice together with any other privacy notice we may provide on specific occasions, including release forms, when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 The personal data is gathered to manage the production (including information, messaging, scheduling and credits) and to administrate salary, taxes and other payments as well as any legal requirements.
 If necessary, you may be asked to provide sensitive personal data to manage the production.
 By signing this agreement and providing personal data, you consent to it being processed by these terms and/or the request.
 You can find out more about personal data from the Information Commissioners Office.